Ematts/Reflection/README.md

 3-1-2016

 Today is a new day.
 Look forward to it.
+Update.